chintal/toolchains/propeller-gcc.md

   - spin2cpp
   - spinsim

-These instructions would probably work as is for the GCC 6 build as well, though I haven't check.
+These instructions would probably work as is for the GCC 6 build as well, though I haven't checked.
 Note that having both GCC 4 and GCC 6 installed simultaneously is probably not a good idea, and you will have to play around with $PATH to switch between them, besides having to make sure they are both installed into separate folders since the executable names are the same.